What does baby latch mean?

 This hormone is responsible for the secretion of your breast milk from the breast milk glands.
 And this process is time-consuming.
 Learn more about how your breast milk is made within your body

-(By the way, sucking from the baby bottle ” either breast milk or formula” is faster/easier than from the breast.
+(By the way, sucking on the baby bottle ” either breast milk or formula” is faster/easier than from the breast.
 So, be cautious when you are combining both of direct breastfeeding and bottle feeding to avoid Nipple confusion)

 What is the best breastfeeding position for me?
 12 pictures guide on breastfeeding positions is waiting for you now.